Banking Regulation and Supervision Agency

-The Banking Regulation and Supervision Agency (BRSA; Bankacılık Düzenleme ve Denetleme Kurumu, BDDK) is an independent agency in Turkey whose task is to regulate and supervise the banking system in the country.
+The Banking Regulation and Supervision Agency (BRSA; Bankacılık Düzenleme ve Denetleme Kurumu, BDDK) is a government agency in Turkey whose task is to regulate and supervise the banking system in the country.
 It aims to "provid[e] reliability and stability in financial markets", "ensur[e] the efficient running of the credit system", and protect consumer rights.
 Since June 2023, Şahap Kavcıoğlu serves as its chairman.